 The third are Bystanders.
 Bystanders are individuals without any combat prowess, who are neither wandering the wastes nor trying to rule the world.
 They're the ordinary, average people living in a town, who add a necessary element of depth to the game's fabric.
 Bystanders do not count toward a player’s total character slots, though the admin reserve the right to limit their numbers or revisit a particular bystander’s status as they develop.
 If a bystander begins to take a more active role in the world and/or plot, we may require that they be upgraded to a Drifter or antagonist.
 (They’re called bystanders for a reason.)

 Each player at Dream Chasers gets five character slots.
 Two of these slots are reserved for Antagonist characters.
 Additionally, one slot is limited to Feature Characters, be it Antagonist or Drifter.
-Players can use their Drifter slots to play additional antagonists if they choose to.
+Players can use their Drifter slots to play additional Antagonists if they choose to.

 Finally, some characters are inappable.
 The reasons why are detailed in its own file.